lkesteloot/clock/README.md

 # Acrylic Pendulum Clock

 This project includes some code to design, visualize, and laser-cut parts of an acrylic pendulum clock.
+See the [full write-up](http://www.teamten.com/lawrence/projects/acrylic-pendulum-clock/).

 The `clock.py` program generates a JSON file describing the parts of the clock.
 Run it using this command: